 Try to keep your cool No problem, right?
 “But this is really important,” says Iyer.
 “If mom is hysterical or looking like someone just died, the child is going to be traumatized.
 If dad goes speeding off into the night and gets in a crash, we’ve got multiple trauma patients.
 So take a deep breath, calm down and think.”

 Reduce pain “Don’t hesitate to relieve your child’s pain or fever with acetaminophen or ibuprofen — these medications will not interfere with any ER treatment,” stresses Iyer.
-“If you suspect an infection, take your child’s temperature before giving her acetaminophen [Tylenol or generics] or ibuprofen [Advil or generics].
+“If you suspect an infection, take your child’s temperature before giving her acetaminophen [Tylenol] or ibuprofen [Advil].
 But by all means, make your child comfortable.”
 Just don’t give aspirin, as in rare cases it’s associated with potentially fatal Reye’s syndrome.

 Other measures for making your child comfortable: Gently apply an ice pack wrapped in a towel to a suspected fracture (not if the bone is protruding).
 Remove blankets and heavy clothing from a feverish child.